JavaScript API reference

 Defines the color scheme of the widget.
 Colors are set using strings in #fff or #ffffff format:

-You can also change the color scheme of the widget using setColors method.
+You can also change the color scheme of the widget using the setColors method.

 startHidden